What is fundamental analysis?

 Fundamental analysis is a term you may have encountered in your investing journey.
 You'll find that most professional analysts who research shares for a living use one of two primary forms of assessment: fundamental analysis or technical analysis.

-While we Fools don't necessarily agree with that dichotomy, we think all investors should have a basic understanding of what fundamental analysis means.
+While we Fools don't necessarily agree with that dichotomy, we think all investors should have a basic understanding of fundamental analysis.

 What is the point of financial analysis?

-Before we jump into a discussion of fundamental analysis, we should first understand the point of financial analysis in the first place.
+Before we discuss fundamental analysis, we should first understand the purpose of financial analysis.

 When an equities analyst analyses a particular share, they are trying to determine its intrinsic value.
 They might use a variety of complex financial models and calculations, but they are all trying to answer the same question: how much is the share really worth?